-2.1.2 Appropriate safeguards for the protection of personal data
+2.3 Appropriate safeguards for the protection of personal data

 It is important to take into account that not all data are of the same importance, and that safeguards can vary with respect to the "sensitivity" of the data collected.
 There are several technical measures that the developer can implement in order to ensure accountability of a system.
 For data protection by design considerations, the Regulation refers to pseudonymisation and encryption as appropriate techniques, but they are only given as examples of Privacy-enhancing Technologies (PETs) in order to avoid limiting technological innovation.
+There is also the option of anonymizing personal data.
+This means that there is no reasonable possibility of reidentification anymore.
+Note that, under the GDPR, the act of anonymizing personal data qualifies as a processing activity on that personal data, while the resulting anonymized data is not considered to be personal data anymore.

-2.1.2.1 Special categories of data
+2.3.1 Special categories of data

 The GDPR defines personal data broadly in order to increase protection of the individuals.
-Hence, personal data are "any information relating to an identified or identifiable natural person", i.e. the data subject, "who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person"24.
-Furthermore, "data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, [as well as] genetic data, biometric data [...], data concerning health or data concerning a natural's person sex life or sexual orientation" are considered "sensitive"25.
+Hence, personal data are "any information relating to an identified or identifiable natural person", i.e. the data subject, "who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person"32.
+Furthermore, "data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, [as well as] genetic data, biometric data [...], data concerning health or data concerning a natural's person sex life or sexual orientation" are considered "sensitive"33.
 Controllers can only process these data if they respond to the requirements listed under article 9(2), inter alia the explicit consent of the data subject or public interest.
-However, it should be noted that profiling can create special categories of data by correlating data that are not considered sensitive, yet they can provide information about health, religious beliefs or sexual orientation26 for instance.
+However, it should be noted that profiling can create special categories of data by correlating data that are not considered sensitive, yet they can provide information about health, religious beliefs or sexual orientation34 for instance.
 In that case, the controller should inform the data subject and make sure that there is a legal basis that allows such processing.

-24 Article 4 GDPR
+32 Article 4 GDPR

-25 Article 9 GDPR
+33 Article 9 GDPR